zanerock/standard-error-set/README.md

 [`NoAccessDirectoryError`](#NoAccessDirectoryError) constructor.
 Refer to [`DirectoryNotFoundError`](#DirectoryNotFoundError) for additional examples of constructed messages when a 404 status is set or mapped to this error type.

+See the [common constructor options](#common-constructor-options) note for additional parameters.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |